-With a medium or large LogStream deployment, using Packs can simplify and accelerate your work.
+With a LogStream deployment of any size, using Packs can simplify and accelerate your work.
 Packs can also accelerate internal troubleshooting, and accelerate working with Cribl Support, because they facilitate quickly replicating your LogStream environment.

 For example, where a Pipeline's configuration references Lookup file(s), LogStream will import the Pipeline only if the Lookups are available in their configured locations.
 A Pack can consolidate this dependency, making the Pipeline portable across LogStream instances.
 You can develop and test a configuration, and then port it from development to production instances, or readily deploy it to multiple Worker Groups.